page last edited on 28 January 2017

 If we configure the above option combinations as product variants for the product ”Kitty Print Melamine Plate, 12 inch”, our buyers will still be able to select the color and pattern of the kitty print as product options, but this time we won’t need to worry about them selecting an unavailable option combination: first, you will be able to remove the variant “Orange + Dotted” as unavailable from the beginning; second, if any of the other variants goes out of stock, the store will automatically disable the respective option combination so that buyers will not be able to select it.

-To use product variants in your store, you will need to install the module Product variants by X-Cart team.
-For installation instructions, see Installing modules from the Marketplace.
+To use product variants in your store, you will need to install the addon Product variants by X-Cart team.
+For installation instructions, see Installing Addons from the Marketplace.

-As a result, you should have the module Product variants listed in your store’s Installed modules section (Extensions > Installed modules).
+As a result, you should have the addon Product variants listed in your store’s Installed Addons section (My addons).
 Make sure it is enabled:

 To configure product variants for a product: